CBEP-SoCB/SWAT_mussels_sum/Graphics/SWAT_metals_graphics.md

 ```

 We will use only two of the reference values:
-\* “NS\&T 85th Percentile”
+\* “NS&T 85th Percentile”
 \* “Gulfwatch 85th Percentile”

-The Health -based metrics are valuable for comparison, but they are
+The Health-based metrics are valuable for comparison, but they are
 expressed on a wet weight basis, and so can not be shown on one graph
 with the other reference levels.